highlight/highlight/README.md

 ## Contributors

-## Enhancing Log Filtering with Record Attributes
+## Enhancing Log Filtering by Record Attributes

-We've enhanced the log filtering capabilities to allow users to filter logs based on record attributes, similar to how trace filtering currently works.
-This provides more granular control over log analysis and debugging.
+We've improved the log filtering capabilities to allow users to filter logs based on specific record attributes.
+This enhancement provides more granular control over log analysis, enabling developers to pinpoint relevant information more efficiently.

-This feature allows you to specify filters directly on log records, enabling you to quickly narrow down search results to specific events or conditions.
-For example, you can now filter logs by attributes like `level`, `service_name`, `user_id`, or any custom attributes you've added to your logs.
+Previously, filtering was primarily focused on log messages themselves.
+Now, you can leverage attributes associated with log records, such as `level`, `service`, `environment`, or any custom attributes you've added.
+This makes it easier to isolate logs from specific services, environments, or logs with particular severity levels.

-This improvement aims to streamline the debugging process by making it easier to find relevant log entries without relying solely on full-text search.
-By leveraging record attributes, developers can more efficiently pinpoint issues and understand the context of their application's behavior.
+This feature aligns with our goal of providing a comprehensive and intuitive monitoring experience, allowing developers to spend less time searching for issues and more time building.
+We're committed to making Highlight.io the go-to platform for modern development teams, and this enhancement is a step in that direction.

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->